hangnt88/JavaScript_Basic/README.md

  - & resumeBuilder.js

- But among all that "resumeBuilder.js" is the only piece that I created, others are supported files from Udacity that already be there at the first place nd I didn't modify any of that yet.
+ But among all that "resumeBuilder.js" is the only piece that I created, others are supported files from Udacity that already be there at the first place and I didn't modify any of that yet.